-“The most common cause of hair loss is androgenetic alopecia, which is called male pattern or female pattern baldness,” said Dr. Michele Green, a New York City dermatologist.
+“The most common cause of hair loss is androgenetic alopecia, which is called male pattern or female pattern baldness,” says Green.
 With this form of hair loss, hair follicles shrink and eventually stop growing.
 In women, it presents as a gradually widening part.
 In men, pattern baldness usually brings a receding hairline or bald spot.

-But there are other things that can cause hair loss too, said Green, like underlying medical issues, or stress.
-She recommends paying attention to the nature of your hair loss: is it sudden all over, is it gradually thinning in the front?
-Take note of those symptoms and consult a doctor, who will likely request blood work.
-“Dermatologists need blood work to see if you’re anemic, are you vitamin D deficient, do you have a thyroid disorder?
-Do you have an autoimmune disease?,” said Green.
-She noted that a lot of her patients are shocked to learn their hair loss is a symptom of something like lupus, or even a tumor in one bizarre case.
+But there are other things that can cause hair loss too, like underlying medical issues or stress, says Green.
+She recommends paying attention to the nature of your hair loss: is it suddenly all over, or is it gradually thinning in the front?
+Take note of those symptoms and consult a doctor, who will likely request blood work to check if you’re anemic, vitamin D deficient or if you have a thyroid disorder or autoimmune disease, according to Green.
+A lot of Green’s patients are shocked to learn their hair loss is a symptom of something like lupus, or even a tumor in one bizarre case.

 How to prevent hair loss